Security7/CloudFlare-To-SumoLogic/README.md

 To deploy this solution just click the button found at the beginning of this sentence, and follow the instructions that CloudFormation provides in your AWS Dashboard.

+### ATTENTION

-**ATTENTION**: In the section `Capabilities`, remember to check `I acknowledge that AWS CloudFormation might create IAM resources with custom names.`.
+In the section `Capabilities`, remember to check `I acknowledge that AWS CloudFormation might create IAM resources with custom names.`.
 This deployment needs to create **IAM Roles** for this stack to work properly.

 # More about us